nihal111/nihal111.github.io/_posts/2017-02-18-MovingBlocks-GCI-Wrap-Up.markdown

 On 18th January, the closing whistle for this edition of Google Code-In was blown.
 At the end we had- **606 tasks completed by 138 students**, with a total of 222 starting or otherwise getting in touch with us.
 The **highest** was from a student who had **42 tasks** completed.
 Out of the 17 organisations that had participated, we came out as the **third highest org** (with respect to number of tasks completed) which was impressive for a first-timer.

-Once again with the end of winter, we saw amazing work by so many students around the globe.
-A huge thank you to all the students who participated, for all their contributions.
-Keep up the entusiasm and foster the love for open source.
-Most of all, hats off to all of the 11 other overworked mentors (excluding myself)- **Cervator, Skaldarnar, rzats, oniatus, flo, xtariq, SkySom, manu3d, anthodeus, avalancs, josharias**.
-Lastly, thanks to Google for provinding us a platform once again to reach out to students and developers across the globe.
+Once again, we saw amazing work from students around the globe.
+A huge thank you to everyone who participated, for all their contributions.
+Keep up the enthusiasm and foster the love for open source.
+Most of all, hats off to the 11 other overworked mentors (excluding myself): **Cervator, Skaldarnar, rzats, oniatus, flo, xtariq, SkySom, manu3d, anthodeus, avalancs, josharias**.
+Lastly, thanks to Google for providing us a platform once again to reach out to students and developers across the globe.

 ## Who's the Winner?